boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/running.md

 scripts/boundless_service.sh stop
 ```

-## Sending a sample proof to the cluster
+## Sending a Sample Proof to the Cluster

 Using a simple test vector for testing different cycle counts (via the -c flag):